-Purse seine fishers extensively deploy drifting Fish Aggregating Devices (FADs) to facilitate their catch of tropical tuna.
-Recent estimates vary from 46,000 to 65,000 FADs deployed in the Pacific Ocean annually, with 16,000 to 25,000 in the eastern Pacific Ocean (EPO) only (Lopez et al., 2020; Escalle et al., 2021c).
-Modern FADs are made of a bamboo raft with submerged appendages reaching up to 40-60m in the Pacific Ocean (Escalle et al., 2017; Lopez et al., 2019) and equipped with satellite linked echosounder buoys to locate FADs and get a rough estimate of the amount of tuna aggregated underneath remotely (Lopez et al., 2014).
-In addition to the concerns regarding the sustainability of tuna stocks, sets on FADs also lead to higher bycatch rates than on free school and dolphin-associated sets for most species, including the catch of sensitive marine megafauna, such as sharks and sea turtles (Dagorn et al., 2013; Bourjea et al., 2014).
-Ghost fishing of these species while FADs are drifting at-sea may also be occurring and remains mostly unnoticed (Filmalter et al., 2013).
-Finally, common loss or abandonment of FADs by fishers can lead to marine and coastal pollution and damage to vulnerable ecosystems, including essential habitats for sea turtles and other marine fauna, via stranding events (Balderson and Martin, 2015; Maufroy et al., 2015; Escalle et al., 2019a), with the potential for at-sea interactions between these species and FADs largely unknown.
+Purse seine fishers extensively deploy drifting Fish Aggregating Devices (dFADs) to facilitate their catch of tropical tunas.
+Recent estimates vary from 46,000 to 65,000 dFADs deployed in the Pacific Ocean annually, with 30,000 to 40,000 in the Western and Central Pacific Ocean (WCPO) alone (Escalle et al., 2021b; Lopez et al., 2020).
+Modern dFADs are made of a bamboo raft with submerged appendages reaching up to 40-60 m in the Pacific Ocean (Escalle et al., 2017; Lopez et al., 2019) and equipped with satellite linked echosounder buoys to locate dFADs and get a rough estimate of the amount of tuna aggregated underneath remotely (Lopez et al., 2014).
+In addition to the concerns regarding the sustainability of tuna stocks, sets on dFADs also lead to higher bycatch rates than on free school and dolphin-associated sets for most species, including the catch of sensitive marine megafauna, such as sharks and sea turtles (Bourjea et al., 2014; Dagorn et al., 2013).
+Ghost fishing of these species while dFADs are drifting at-sea may also be occurring and remains mostly unnoticed (Filmalter et al., 2013).
+Finally, common loss or abandonment of dFADs by fishers can lead to marine and coastal pollution and damage to vulnerable ecosystems, including essential habitats for sea turtles and other marine fauna, via stranding events (Balderson and Martin, 2015; L. Escalle et al., 2019; Maufroy et al., 2015), with the potential for at-sea interactions between these species and dFADs largely unknown.